jmegs/static-starter/README.md

 New, but it has a few things going for it including (1) the flexibility to choose from a ton of template languages and (2) it's written in JS, so there's no dependency on Ruby or Go.

-- Compile Sass to CSS
+- Compile Sass to CSS and process with [postcss]

-- TODO: Simple js concatenation
+- TODO: Decide on a scripts strategy.
+Do we use webpack, or simply concat files together?

 - TODO: Images optimization with [imagemin]